cschaffner/InformationTheory/Canvas/README.md

 htlatex image.tex
 ```
 It creates (among other things) an svg image that can be uploaded to canvas, and inserted into the html page by hand
+[on Mac with TexLive 2017, I got an error message and had to follow https://tex.stackexchange.com/questions/185349/error-using-pgfsysdriver-with-tex4ht-only-shows-up-with-texlive-2014-ok-with-t in order to get htlatex to work]

 STEP 4
 Paste result into canvas content page.
 Check that it looks good (optional: add new commands to sed/awk files).
 Several things need to be done by hand, for example: